H.R. 6723: Bring Our Heroes Home Act

 Why it matters

-HR6723 would create a new "Missing Armed Forces and Civilian Personnel Records Collection" at the National Archives and set up a 5-member review board, appointed by the President and confirmed by the Senate, to push records into public view.
-The records covered are broad: they include files on missing service members, missing civilian personnel, and even people whose status later changed to "missing and presumed dead."
-The collection reaches from December 7, 1941, through the date the bill becomes law.
+H.R.
+6723, the Bring Our Heroes Home Act, creates a single "Missing Armed Forces and Civilian Personnel Records Collection" at the National Archives and stands up a 5-member review board, appointed by the President and confirmed by the Senate, to push records into public view.

 1